 Some of the business areas in which we operate are subject to specific industry and general economic cycles.
 Certain businesses are subject to industry cycles, including but not limited to, the industrial and energy markets.
 Accordingly, any downturn in these or other markets in which we participate could materially adversely affect us.
-If demand changes and we fail to respond accordingly, our results of operations could be materially adversely affected in any given quarter.
+If demand changes and we fail to respond accordingly, our results of operations could be materially adversely affected.
 The business cycles of our different operations may occur contemporaneously.
 Consequently, the effect of an economic downturn may have a magnified negative effect on our business.

-Our intangible assets are valued at an amount that is high relative to our total assets, and a write-off of our intangible assets would negatively affect our results of operations and total capitalization.
+Our goodwill and intangible assets are valued at an amount that is high relative to our total assets, and a write-off of our intangible assets would negatively affect our results of operations and total capitalization.

 Our total assets reflect substantial intangible assets, primarily goodwill.
-At December 31, 2010, goodwill totaled \$2.73 billion compared to \$2.75 billion of stockholders' equity, which was 54% of our total assets of \$5.07 billion.
+At December 31, 2011, goodwill totaled \$2.87 billion compared to \$3.20 billion of stockholders' equity, and represented 54% of our total assets of \$5.32 billion.
 The goodwill results from our acquisitions, representing the excess of cost over the fair value of the net assets we have acquired.
-We assess at least annually whether there has been an impairment in the value of our intangible assets.
+We assess at least annually whether there has been an impairment in the value of our goodwill and indefinite economic life intangible assets.
 If future operating performance at one or more of our business units were to fall significantly below current levels, if competing or alternative technologies emerge or if business valuations decline, we could incur a non-cash charge to operating earnings.
-Any determination requiring the write-off of a significant portion of unamortized intangible assets would negatively affect our results of operations and total capitalization, the effect of which could be material.
+Any determination requiring the write-off of a significant portion of goodwill or unamortized intangible assets would negatively affect our results of operations and total capitalization, the effect of which could be material.